-The sustainability indicators used to measure the attainment of each of the environmental or social characteristics promoted by the Fund are:
+The sustainability indicators used to measure the attainment of each of the environmental or social characteristics promoted by the Sub-Fund are:

-- Percentage of the number of issuers of the Fund identified as being non-investable: for the calculation method, please refer to the section "What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?" - Percentage of sustainable investment of the Fund.
+- The Sub-Fund's average ESG score: for the method used to calculate this score, please refer to the section "What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?". - The average ESG score of the SRI universe, to verify that the average ESG score of the Sub-Fund outperforms the average ESG score of the SRI universe. - The percentage of sustainable investment of the Fund;

-Furthermore, under the French SRI Label awarded to the Fund, the following two ESG indicators were also selected:
+In addition, under the French SRI Label awarded to the Fund, the following two ESG indicators were also selected:

-- Environmental indicator (PAI indicator 2): Tonnes of CO2 per million euros invested (Scopes 1, 2 and 3 divided by EVIC); - Social indicator (PAI indicator 13): Gender diversity on the Board of Directors (ratio of the number of women to the number of men). - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
+- Environmental indicator (PAI indicator 2): Tonnes of CO2 per million euros invested (Scopes 1, 2 and 3 divided by EVIC). - Social indicator (optional PAI indicator 17): Amount of fines imposed for infringements of anticorruption legislation and acts of corruption committed (in euros). - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?